 You, too, have learned enough to know how it works.
 You’ve seen the movies, you know the legend of Robin Hood.
 If things couldn’t improve, we’d still be labouring under some version of the evil King John, and I’d still be a serf paying tithe to the church and scutage or some such shit to the feudal lord, while I shovelled manure, pulled the plough – horses are expensive, and a bugger to feed – and waited to drop dead from bubonic plague, or plain old malnutrition.
 I might even be looking forward happily to the next pointless dynastic war, and being pressed into service so I could take part in melees of hacking swords, stabbing pikes, and bolts from crossbows – hey, it gets you off the manor, and you gotta go somehow.

 All of which is just a long-winded way of asserting that despite the bumps in the road, the arc of history is still bending towards progress.
 Before you despair at how bad it looks now, don’t forget that almost every era seems awful to those living through it, and it used to be a hell of a lot worse.
-Every generation harkens back to a better time gone by, and there’ll always be somebody trying to hawk their MAGA hats, but think about it – when was that, exactly?
+Every generation harkens back to a fictional better time gone by, and there’ll always be somebody trying to hawk their MAGA hats, but think about it – when was that better time, exactly?
 During the Black Death?
 The Hundred Year’s War?
 The Inquisition?
 Maybe in the middle of the last Ice Age?
 World War I?
 How about right after, with the Spanish Flu?
 You can cite the Pax Romana, maybe, but that was shitty too, if you weren’t Roman – their whole economy thrived on slavery.
 Kind of like it did in America for a while there, before they had an appallingly destructive civil war.
 There was the Belle Epoque, but that lasted barely four decades before the War to End All Wars killed millions and then failed to live up to its billing.

 The lost golden age is lost because it just isn’t back there, it never happened.
 Even the childhood I remember so fondly, which really was a better time for some of us, especially if we were white and male, was lived in a world of imminent nuclear annihilation, and plagued by a litany of social problems and injustices that I don’t remember because they didn’t intrude into my happy little bubble.
 Life was miserable and repressive for lots of people all over my home town.
 I was lucky, was all.